WilliamVenner/fuzzypath/README.md

 * ✅ Repeating slashes are normalized to a single slash
 * ❌ Comparing a Windows path with a POSIX path will not work if either is absolute (Windows paths with a drive letter, POSIX paths with a preceeding slash)
 * ❌ Comparing a Windows UNC path will not work with any POSIX path
+* ❌ POSIX paths can contain backslashes in file names, but Windows paths cannot - these will be normalized to forward slashes and you will lose that information

 # Usage